microsoft/language-server-protocol/_specifications/specification-3-15.md

 	uri: DocumentUri;

 	/**
-	 * Optional the version number of the document the diagnostics are published for.
+	 * The version number of the document the diagnostics are published for.
-	 *
+	 * Optional.
 	 * @since 3.15.0
 	 */
 	version?: number;